momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 This is the spot player will be teleported to when restarting a run/stage.
 Original teleport destinations set by the mapper are **highly preferred** over custom ones.
 If the zone encompasses a **teleport destination** during creation, it will be automatically selected.
-Sometimes multiple **teleport destinations** will be present in one zone, make sure the correct one is chosen and change it in **entity name** section if necessary.
+Sometimes multiple **teleport destinations** will be present in one zone, choose the one the map sends the player to when they **fail a section**.

 {{<hint warning>}}